inakiam/revel/README.md

 # FAQ

-**Where does the Godot Project File and scenes fall in the Licencing structure?**
+**Where do the Godot Project File and scenes fall in the Licencing structure?**

 They don't.
 Non-code, non-art files are under copyright.
+Our final intent is for a total release of these assets under CC - either once the project makes back it's cost plusenough money to fund or partially fund the next game, or six years after release.

+Aknowledge the impossibility of preventing cracks, We ask that piracy groups who put together a warez version of the game please ask their audience to buy a copy if they enjoy it/